ebenefuenf/quma/docs/usage.rst

 -------------------------------

 quma does not automatically commit by default.
-You have to manually commit all changes as well as rolling back if a error occurs using the :meth:`commit()` and :meth:`rollback()` methods of the cursor.
+You have to manually commit all changes as well as rolling back if an error occurs using the :meth:`commit()` and :meth:`rollback()` methods of the cursor.

 .. code-block:: python